fred-wang/MathFonts/README.md

 implemented/enabled in all browsers yet.
 In general, it is recommended to try the most recent versions of browsers.

-The following open source math fonts have issues and are not provided yet:
-- The Neo Euler font has design issues and has never been released.
-- The development version of GNU Free fonts contains an OpenType MATH table but this is not available in the release yet.

 Using Math fonts on your Web site
 ---------------------------------